“Sept 16, 1991, Monday

 You can tell my diary didn’t include spellcheck or Grammarly.

 My mistake was pretending to be okay after that first diagnosis.
-Too often, a child tries to be strong for their family and friends.
+Too often a child tries to be strong for their family and friends.
 We don’t want them to be sad, worried, feel more stress, deal with our pain, and so forth.
 With me, I felt like a burden because my parents needed someone to milk the cows, look after my four-year-old sister, find somewhere to stay in Winnipeg.
-The last thing they needed was a child rocking back and forth in a corner. blasting Metallica on their Walkman.
-I was more of a bubblegum pop girl.
+The last thing they needed was a child rocking back and forth in a corner and blasting Metallica on their Walkman.
+I was more of a bubblegum pop girl, but still.

 But I chose to pretend I was fine.
 I chose not to cry in front of my parents and friends.
 A couple of teachers wanted to start a support group for me.
 I chose to say no. The only time some of my friends saw me cry was my last day of school.
 We were on the bus, and one of my best friends was being dropped off.
 She hugged me and I could see her crying as she left the bus.
 I broke down.
 My other friends were saying, “You’ve been so strong, you need to cry,” and “Not many people would be able to handle this like you have.”

 If they could’ve read my diary entries, they’d see I was stuffing my emotions.